 Scan the careers sections on sites of companies you’d like to work for.
 If you’ve had a job with a large company in your hometown, see if that company may be hiring at their branch in the city where you’ll be going to school.

-Walk in for advice and job leads at government centres, like Service Canada Centres for Youth, and school campus employment centres.
+Walk-in for advice and job leads at government centers, like Service Canada Centres for Youth, and school campus employment centers.
 Check often for new job postings.

 Federal Student Work Experience Program (FWSEP)

 These public service jobs for students aim to provide work experience related to your field of study.
 Investigate possibilities early—recruiting efforts for summer can begin as early as January.
 FSWEP also offers part-time work during the school year.

 Ask family, friends, relatives, and acquaintances to keep your job search in mind.